Japan eyes government support for military aircraft exports

 Kawasaki’s Oogaki, said his company believes it can compete for as many as 300 orders over the next decade or so with potential customers in Asia, the Middle East and Africa.

-The chief competitor to Kawasaki’s twin turbofan C-2 is the A400M military transport built by Europe’s Airbus EAD.PA.
+The chief competitor to Kawasaki’s twin turbofan C-2 is the A400M military transport built by Europe’s Airbus.
 Similar in size and capability, the Airbus cargo plane has racked up 170 orders in Europe at a price tag starting at around $160 million.

 So far, Japan’s defense ministry has ordered three C-2s at just over $200 million each in the most recent budget.